Evthron/blog/evthronblog/content/sandbox/painter/index.en.md

 - Every object is a combination of spheres, cubes, cylinders and cones, really?

+R. O. Dunlop, R.A - Painting for pleasure
+- It recommends pastels as a good outdoor medium, although I later found out that it meant the powdery ones.
+Powdery pastels are more expensive and create a powdery mess.
+So I'm satisfied with the oily ones.
+It is another book that encourages beginners to do outdoor painting.

 Sam Piyasena, Beverly Philp - Just draw it!
 - It gives out lot of interesting ideas on creative art making, not bounded by traditional media.